 - Reading the IMedium::state attribute no longer automatically performs an accessibility check; a new method IMedium::refreshState() does this.
 The attribute only returns the state now. - There were substantial changes related to snapshots, triggered by the "branched snapshots" functionality introduced with version 3.1.
 IConsole::discardSnapshot was renamed to IConsole::deleteSnapshot().
 IConsole::discardCurrentState and IConsole::discardCurrentSnapshotAndState were removed; corresponding new functionality is in IConsole::restoreSnapshot().
 Also, when IConsole::takeSnapshot() is called on a running virtual machine, a live snapshot will be created.
 The old behavior was to temporarily pause the virtual machine while creating an online snapshot. - The IVRDPServer, IRemoteDisplayInfo" and IConsoleCallback interfaces were changed to reflect VRDP server ability to bind to one of available ports from a list of ports.

-The IVRDPServer::port attribute has been replaced with IVRDPServer::ports, which is a comma-separated list of ports or ranges of ports.
+The IVRDPServer::port attribute has been replaced with IVRDPServer::ports, which

 An IRemoteDisplayInfo::port" attribute has been added for querying the actual port VRDP server listens on.

 An IConsoleCallback::onRemoteDisplayInfoChange() notification callback has been added.